-- Graphs Stacking - Stack Sensors Select to generate a single stacked graph for all selected Sensors. - Stack Decoders Select to generate a single stacked graph for all selected decoders. - Stack IPs Uncheck this option if you want a different traffic graph displayed for every IP address contained in the selected IP block or IP group. - Conflicting Decoders If decoders can be included one within the other (e.g. TOTAL contains TCP that contains HTTP and HTTPS), the graph will display stacked decoders to show the most specific ones.
+- Stack Sensors Generates a single stacked graph for all selected Sensors. - Stack Decoders Generates a single stacked graph for all selected decoders. - Stack IPs Uncheck this option if you want a different traffic graph displayed for every IP address contained in the selected IP block or IP group. - Conflicting Decoders If decoders can be included one within the other (e.g. TOTAL contains TCP that contains HTTP and HTTPS), the graph will display stacked decoders to show the most specific ones.
 This generates both accurate and intuitive traffic graphs.
 In the example above, TOTAL will be displayed as TOTAL OTHER and TCP as TCP OTHER.
 However, when you select TCP, HTTP and TCP+SYN as decoders, the TCP+SYN decoder can be included in both TCP and HTTP, thus generating a decoder conflict.
-Check this option to stop detection of conflicting decoders, that may generate inaccurate traffic graphs. - Sum IPs Select to create a subnet graph by aggregating the IP graphs generated for every IP address contained in the subnet.
-This option will greatly increase the load of the server.
+Check this option to stop detection of conflicting decoders, in order to generate intuitive but potentially inaccurate traffic graphs. - Sum IPs Creates a subnet graph by aggregating IP graphs generated for every IP address contained in the subnet.
+This option will increase the load of the server.

-The number of decoders, data units and aggregation types can be modified in Configuration " General Settings " Storage & Graphs (see page 13).
+The number of decoders, data units and aggregation types can be modified in Configuration " General Settings " Graphs & Storage (see page 13).